sagarkumarpatel/Hospital-Patient-Record-System/README.md

 🏥 Hospital Patient Record System (Console-Based Java Project)

 A simple Java console application to manage hospital patient records.
-This system helps hospitals add, search, update, delete, and view patient records easily.
+This system allows hospitals to add, search, update, delete, and view patient records with ease.
 All data is stored in a CSV file (patients.csv) so records persist even after closing the program.

 🚀 Features

 ✅ Add new patient records
+✅ Search by ID
-✅ Search by ID or Name
+✅ Search by Name
+✅ Search by Disease
+✅ Search by Ward
+✅ Search by Doctor Assigned
 ✅ Update existing patient details
 ✅ Delete patient records
-✅ View all patients in a table-like format
+✅ View all patients in a clean table-like format
 ✅ Data persistence using CSV file

 📂 Project Structure